- The AssurCard simplifies the administrative and financial trouble caused by a hospital admission.

 How does the AssurCard work?

-Show your AssurCard or give your AssurCard number (which can be found on KBC Assist under 'My claims') at the hospital admissions desk.
+Show your AssurCard or give your AssurCard number at the hospital admissions desk.

 The hospital invoice is sent to KBC and we pay it in full.